mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Started the second problem in set 3.
 This one is going to be real tough.

 **Thoughts:** Well I see why the last one was so easy.
 This one is much more complicated and harder, granted I am doing the "more comfortable" version of the problem which is supposed to be harder.
 I almost settled for the easier one because of how intimidating it seems, but I told myself I'd do all the hard ones so that's what I'm going to do.
 I bet it'll be good for me to struggle and problem solve.
 That's where you really learn anyways.
 It'll just increase my confidence in programming if I can get past this.

+---
+### Day 49: April 24, 2020

+**Today's Progress:** Completed a couple different functions for tideman problem

+---
+### Day 50: April 25, 2020

+**Today's Progress:** Completed another function.
+Slow and steady

+**Thoughts:** 50 days down!
+50 more to go!
+Realistically, I'm going to have to do this everyday for like another 6+ months easily.

+---
+### Day 51: April 26, 2020

+**Today's Progress:** Created a function for sorting a 2-D

+**Thoughts:** Great learning experience here: tackeling tough problems.
+This problem started off super intimidating, and it has no doubt been difficult, but I'm making slow and steady progress towards finishing it.
+Writing down what's happening or what needs to happen on pen and paper has been super helpful for understanding a problem and how I can go about solving it.
+This problem is difficult to unit test, but so far has been compiling at least haha.